Documentation Index

 Health check (web)

 No authentication required.
-Returns system health metrics including CPU and memory usage.
+Returns system health status.

 The backend service exposes its own health check at